Round and Turn

 • When Adventurer characters compete for Initiative higher Test result goes first

-• Followers take actions with their Adventurers character
+• Followers take actions with the character they follow

 Ambush

-All who succeed in sneaking up to their adversaries through stealth or persuasion can take a Surprise Action before Initiative is established.
+Those who succeed in sneaking up to their opponents through stealth or persuasion can take a Surprise Action before Initiative is established.

 • Surprise actions are made with Advantage